GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 11, 2018-E JMJ  Updated collision visualization; robots keep walls
+To better assist in visualizing collision physics, points of collision are now red when they are actually colliding, and both robot and field walls and wall boundaries are visualized.
+This visualization is enabled if `Field.visualizeCollisions` is set to true.

+The robot now keeps a constantly-updated set of it's own walls in it's `walls` array.
+This is for upcoming implementation of collision of robot walls with wall corners.

 ## October 11, 2018-D JMJ  Field now keeps a list of corners block walls
 This is the first part of the support for robot sides (not corners) collision with wall boundaries.
 This is maintained in `Field.convexCorners`.